Chapter 1 | Sample

-As if on cue, my thought horses pulled me back to the day my life came apart.
+My thoughts pulled me back to the day my life came apart.

 Foreboding set in the pit of my stomach as their eyes met.
 Something changed.
-My eyes doesn’t want to believe what they were seeing.
+My eyes didn’t want to believe what they were seeing.
 The change in Brian’s attitude was too obvious.
 When their dance began, Brian’s hands were all over her body.
 The sound of my heart became too much for my own ears.

 No. Just stay calm.
 It’s just a dance.

-Brian had met her twice before and he knew how I felt about her.
+Brian had met her twice, and he knew how I felt about her.

 Keep calm, Arianna.
-You are just jealous.
+You’re just jealous.

 However, deep down, I knew my worst fear was becoming a reality.

 Despite us being twins, we were anything but similar.
 While she was the good one, I turned out to be the bad one.
-We were the opposites then and grew apart.
+We were opposites then and grew apart.
 Our socialite parents never had time for us.

 “I don’t know what you’re talking about, Arianna.
 I’ve always loved your sister.”
 Brian’s act of innocence stirred my anger.

 “Liar!
-Why take me on a date then?
+Why take me on a date, then?
 Why would you kiss me?”

-“I hate to break it to you, Arianna.
-But, we were never a thing.”
+“I hate to break it to you, Arianna, but we were never a thing.”

 “Alana was the girl I was supposed to meet that day.
 Meeting you was an accident.
 Look, I thought we were good.
-But, things changed.”
+But things changed.”

 Just as I opened my mouth to respond, Alana intervened.
-“He don’t have to answer for all your questions.
-If you are done talking with my fiancée, we are getting late for bed.”
+“He doesn’t have to answer all your questions.
+If you are done talking with my fiancé, we’re heading to bed.”

-Half an hour and another break down later, I found my clothes scattered around the floor of my room, a few hanging on the ceiling fan.
+Half an hour and another breakdown later, I found my clothes scattered around the floor of my room, a few hanging on the ceiling fan.
 “I’m stronger than this.”
-Only words came out of my mind while otherwise I felt like shit.
+These words came out of my mind, while otherwise I felt like shit.
 I didn’t feel like sleeping.
 I didn’t want to go out either.

 Argh!
 What’s wrong with me?
 Why can’t I just get over him and do my thing?

-“Hey,” my voice was somewhat bold, but I knew he’d read between the lines without trouble.
+“Hey.”
+My voice was somewhat bold, but I knew he’d read between the lines without trouble.